 It is a collection of shares in different companies held within one fund (the unit trust or OEIC).
-Collective investment provides the opportunity for people with smaller amounts of money to invest in a wide range of asset classes at a minimal cost, as the costs are shared with other investors.
+Collective investment provides the opportunity for people with smaller amounts of money to invest in a wide range of different companies and asset classes at a lower cost than investing directly in the stock market as the costs are shared with other investors.

 How many ethical funds are there to invest in?